mapclient-plugins/mapclientplugins.retrieveportaldatastep/mapclientplugins/docs/index.rst

 ------------

-After configuring the plugin and executing the workflow, the main interface of the plugin appears, which includes sections for searching, downloading, and managing files.
+After configuring the plugin and executing the workflow, the main interface of the plugin appears, which includes sections for searching, downloading, and setting the files to be provided to other steps.

 .. _fig-mcp-retrieve-portal-data-initial-interface: